-Gold Plastic Mardi Gras Beads.
+Gold Plastic Mardi Gras Beads from 2014.

 In 2014 I did an outreach event at the Charleston Children’s Museum and did XRF testing of consumer goods for folks who came to the museum that day.